How is The 8 Colors different from all the other approaches to exercise?

 Could you explain the raw score and self-reported alignment number?

-The quiz is composed of four personality dimensions that when combined determine your Color.
-The raw scores reflect how consistently you answered each set of dimensions.
+The quiz is composed of 4 personality dimensions.
+They combine to determine your color.
+Raw Results (the numbers separated by asterisks) reflect the consistency of your answers within each dimension.
 A score of 3 or higher indicates a clear preference for a particular dimension.
-A low score (1) indicates that your preference was ambiguous for that dimension.
+A score of 1 indicates that your preference is ambiguous for that dimension.
+(There are no even scores if all the questions were answered.)

-(Remember, we are all a mix of natural and learned behavior and use all aspects of our personality at one time or another.
-If you are unable to determine your Color from the quiz and the self-reported alignment score, you may wish to read the descriptions of each Color to determine your best fit.)
+What if your number is 5 or lower?
+Remember, we are all a mix of natural and learned behavior and use all aspects of our personality, not just our dominant ones.
+If you are unable to determine your color from the quiz and the Alignment Number, read the descriptions of each color to narrow in on your best fit.

 What is the Difference between Efficiency and Harmony?

-Efficiency and Harmony are a sub-set of The 8 Colors and describe the two different preferences with regards to resources, ambience and relating to others.
+Efficiency and Harmony are the subsets of each Color and describe your preferences with regard to resources, ambience and relating to others.
 Aside from observing basic courtesies, Efficients are more objective and less personal.
 They can enjoy the benefit of exercising with others, but their approach tends to be pragmatic and task oriented.
 On the other hand, those with a preference for Harmony orient to people in the environment and are more affected by personal relationships.
 Harmonies tend to be more influenced by ambience and conditions conducive to a peaceful environment.

 I think of exercise as boring.
-How will applying knowledge of my Color help me stick with a fitness?
+How will applying knowledge of my Color help me stick with a fitness plan?

-You’re right—pure exercise is boring!
+You’re right – pure exercise is boring for most of us!
 The key is to couple exercise with the more natural and enjoyable aspects of your personality.
-When you approach physical activity in terms of your personality, you’ll be more successful, energized, and less bored.
+When you approach physical activity in terms of your personality, you’ll be more successful and energized, and less bored.
 What are the “hooks” that will keep you motivated?
 Every Color has them.

 For example, I am a Purple.
-I like to zone out while I exercise—let my mind wander.
+I like to zone out while I exercise – let my mind wander.
 I can get a full workout while my mind is someplace else.
-In this way exercise is frequently a creative time for me.
-That’s why I prefer activities that are repetitive in nature and do not require my attention—like Spinning™ or swimming laps.
+In this way, exercise is frequently a creative time for me.
+That’s why I prefer activities that are repetitive and don’t require my full attention – like spinning or swimming laps.
 Other Colors prefer to be engaged or to interact with others directly.

 Identifying and then using your hooks will help you beat the boredom and find long-term success.